Emerald City, Ensemble Theatre 2025

 Stage noise, Polly Simons

-There are excellent performances too from the supporting cast, particularly Danielle Carter and Toni Scanlan as Queen Elizabeth and the Duchess of York respectively, both left with nothing after sacrificing husbands, brothers and sons to the bloody power struggle between the houses of York and Lancaster.
+There are excellent performances too from the supporting cast, particularly Danielle Carter and Toni Scanlan as Queen Elizabeth and the Duchess of York respectively, both left with nothing after sacrificing husbands, brothers and sons to the bloody power struggle between the houses of York

 Samesame Matthew D’Silva